Colegio Isaac Rabin

 All students take Judaic Studies and experience a well-rounded Jewish education.
 Jewish students learn Hebrew, while students of other religious backgrounds learn French.
 The school celebrates all Jewish festivals, and marks Shabbat with a weekly Kabbalat Shabbat ceremony.
 In the senior year students participate in March of the Living.

 The school is located in Panama’s “City of Knowledge,” situated close to down town Panama City and just across from the Panama Canal.
-The City of Knowledge is a hub of international and national organizations consisting of UN Agencies, NGOs, humanitarian and development organizations, innovative commercial firms and academic institutions.
+The City of Knowledge is a hub of international and national organisations consisting of UN Agencies, NGOs, humanitarian and development organisations, innovative commercial firms and academic institutions.
 The City of Knowledge provides benefits and services for its members, including access to its sport and arts facilities.

 Colegio Isaac Rabin is involved in a number of projects: